Mastering Search Intent for Effective Lead Generation in SEO

 The top-ranked content is most likely displayed for a particular reason.
 It certainly doesn’t hurt to look at what your content competitors are doing, even if we never advise replicating what competitors do.

-Now that you have the knowledge you need, you can use it to create the best, most insightful writing possible.
+Now that you have the necessary knowledge, you can use it to create the best, most insightful writing possible.

 3. Content Format for Pertinent SERP Features

 The formatting and content of your pages can be influenced by the SERP features, just as you did when using them as indicators of search intent.
-For instance, it is likely that Google likes and rewards that style for that phrase if the highlighted snippet has a numbered list.
+For instance, if the highlighted snippet has a numbered list, Google likely likes and rewards that style for that phrase.

-In a similar manner, if the SERP returns related queries, make sure to provide clear and concise answers to those questions in your content.
+In a similar manner, if the SERP returns related queries, your content should provide clear and concise answers to those questions.

 Conclusion